What is Microjustice?

 This work is crucial in the aftermath of a humanitarian crisis, because the victims need to access aid schemes and protect their person and belongings which have been lost or damaged.
 MJ4All’s input is comparable to the work of solicitors in the English legal system, except that the Legal Empowerment Methodology focuses on the basic rights of those at the bottom of the pyramid and victims of humanitarian crises.

 Legal Empowerment and Inclusion work is essential for marginalized groups’ inclusion and legal protection.
 Despite its importance, it has been largely neglected by the development and humanitarian-aid sector, and has yet to be included in donor funding schemes.
-Global Goal 16 offers an opportunity to overcome this challenge, which is why MJ4All developed an operational framework for its implementation, the Legal Inclusion Mapping Method.
+SDG 16 offers an opportunity to overcome this challenge, which is why MJ4All developed an operational framework for its implementation, the Legal Inclusion Mapping Method.
 The Method is currently being used in Bolivia, Kenya and Serbia, and will soon be carried out in Jordan and Egypt!